 And never underestimate the importance of a comfy chair when you might be sitting there for hours on end.

-Tip #4: Find A Routine the Works
+Tip #4: Find A Routine that Works

 Being in the office comes with morning rituals that aren’t quite possible when you work from home.
 So how do you start your day off right when office chats and getting that first cup of coffee before walking upstairs together isn’t doable?